'Moonlight' wins best picture Oscar after baffling on-stage flub

 "Guys, this is very unfortunate what happened," Kimmel said.
 "I would love to see you get an Oscar anyway.
 Why don't we just give out a whole bunch of them?"

-Beatty then took the mic to explain he mistakenly announced "La La Land" after he was handed an envelope that had Emma Stone's name.
+Beatty then took the mic to explain "La La Land" was mistakenly announced because he and Dunaway received an envelope that had Emma Stone's name on the card.

 "That's why I took such a long look at Faye....I wasn't trying to be funny," Beatty explained.